History

 Reasons to study History

+Learn about and investigate fascinating people, different societies, significant events, and diverse cultures in the past.
 History is well-respected by universities and employers because of the analytical skills you develop.
+Possible careers include law, journalism and teaching.

 What you will study